LabunskyA/labunsky.info/running/reebok/index.md

 ## Verdict

-Good for both everyday running if you do not need anything fancy and Ok with replacing your shoe after the 500th km.
+Good for both everyday running if you do not need anything fancy and fine with replacing your shoe after the 500th km.